-Early decision is a binding application, meaning that if you get accepted to Brown, you must withdraw any applications to other schools.
-In the event that you change your mind about wanting to attend, you’re pretty much out of luck; you can choose not to go to college, but you can’t accept an offer from a different college.
-While there is a higher admissions rate for the early decision round of applications, Brown cites the reason for that as there always being a high proportion of exceptionally accomplished students in this applicant pool.
-You should not take the discrepancy between early (18.1%) and regular decision acceptance rates (4.6%) as evidence of an automatic advantage for all early candidates.
-Therefore, you should only apply ED to Brown if it is your top choice, and you don’t want to apply to any restricted early action programs at schools like Harvard or Stanford.
-Additionally, if you plan on applying early, you should make sure you have test scores you’re happy with by the October test date.
-You may submit scores from the November test date, but Brown cannot guarantee that they will receive those scores in time to consider them.
+Early Decision is a binding application, meaning that if you get accepted to Brown, you must withdraw any applications to other schools.
+While there is a higher admissions rate for the Early Decision round of applications, Brown writes that there is always a high proportion of exceptionally accomplished students in this applicant pool.
+You should only apply ED to Brown if it is your top choice, and if you don’t want to apply to any Restricted Early Action programs at schools like Harvard or Stanford.

 What can I study at Brown?

 This question is difficult to answer, because Brown offers over 80 concentrations and 1,800 undergraduate courses.
 With so many concentrations, it might be difficult for you to narrow down your options.
 However, Brown encourages students to be curious and explore their interests.
-Brown also allows students to double concentrate, as long as you can meet the requirements for both concentrations within eight-semesters.
-With an open curriculum though, you can easily design your course plan so that you get specialized knowledge in subjects aside from your concentration.
+Brown also allows students to double concentrate, as long as they can meet the requirements for both concentrations within eight-semesters.
+With an open curriculum, you can easily design your course plan so that you get specialized knowledge in subjects aside from your concentration.
 Brown does not specifically offer pre-law, pre-med or pre-business concentrations; however, many students go on to successful careers in law, medicine or business.
 Brown also has over 3,000 students enrolled in their numerous graduate programs.

 What other resources are offered at Brown?
 (Here’s our top 5 to look into)